ohanhi/wtf/README.md

 ### Stateless referentially-transparent pure functions

-WTF provides a custom implementation of a function which forces the function to be free of side effects.
+WTF provides a custom implementation of a function which forces the function to be free of side effects, hence easier to reason about.
 In WTF you don't use JavaScript's function which is by nature unsafe because it can always have side effects.
-Instead, you use `Funk`, a type-safe decorated class to represent data binding functions in a type-safe model easier to reason about.
+Instead, you use `Funk`, a type-safe decorated class to represent data binding reactive pure functions in a type-safe model easier to reason about.

 Instead of
 ```js